 ii Trends, developments and strategies

-Under the continuous leadership of Commissioner Kazuyuki Sugimoto, whose term was renewed in March 2018 and will expire in September 2020, it is expected that the JFTC’s focus on cartel enforcement, merger control and various industry sectors will be maintained.
-It is also expected that important reports will continue to be issued regarding policy advocacy.
-Among other things, in relation to potential amendments to the AMA reflecting surcharge payment system reforms, which is an important challenge for the JFTC, attention should be paid to whether or how the draft amendments will incorporate enhanced defence rights including attorney–client privilege – a requirement of the controlling political party – and when the amendments to the AMA will be submitted to the Diet going forward.
+Under the continuous leadership of Commissioner Kazuyuki Sugimoto, in the coming year it is expected that the focus on cartel enforcement, on merger control and on various industry sectors, will be maintained.
+Also for policy advocacy aspects it is expected that important reports will continue to be issued.
+Among other things, there will be a specific focus on the framework of rules that are to apply to digital platforms based on market inquiries.
+Also in relation to potential amendments to the AMA reflecting reforms of the surcharge system, which is an important challenge for the JFTC, it should be observed whether and when such amendments will pass the Diet as well as the details of newly introduced attorney–client privilege (a requirement put forward by the business community) going forward.

 1 Junya Ae is a partner, Michio Suzuki is a senior associate and Ryo Yamaguchi is an associate at Baker & McKenzie (Gaikokuho Joint Enterprise).